 Reflecting its fixed income focus, the manager's absolute return mindset and the diversity of its holdings, NCYF's portfolio is not constructed with reference to any benchmark index.
 NCYF uses the FTSE 100 index for performance comparison purposes in its reports but its board explicitly says that this is used in the absence of a meaningful benchmark index.
 We have included comparisons against the MSCI UK index in this report.
-We also consider that, over the longer term, there is an argument that NCYF should be able to provide both a real return (one that exceeds consumer inflation by a margin) as well as a return that exceeds the Libor rate by a margin.
-We are therefore including comparisons against Libor + 3% and CPI + 4% but we would stress that these are not formal benchmarks or targets for NCYF and there is no guarantee that these ambitions can be achieved.
+We also believe that, over the longer term, NCYF should be able to provide both a real return (one that exceeds consumer inflation by a margin) as well as a return that exceeds the Libor rate by a margin.
+We are therefore including comparisons against Libor + 3% and the consumer price index (CPI) + 4% but we would stress that these are not formal benchmarks for NCYF.